 On the Wards: What to Know About Getting “Pimped” in Medical School

-Starting your clinical rotations is an exciting, if not slightly nerve-wracking, experience.
+Clinical rotations are an exciting, if not slightly nerve-wracking, experience.
 After years spent learning in the classroom, you finally get to utilize your clinically relevant medical knowledge and expand it further.

 In the clinical setting, there are naturally many new customs and processes that you must become used to.
 Of all of these, perhaps the most taxing for students is the teaching method known as pimping.